theday79/cbctrecon/README.md

 ## How to build
 I recommend that you look at the short bash script, [ci/ci.sh](https://gitlab.com/agravgaard/cbctrecon/blob/master/ci/ci.sh), for an example of how to configure and build the project.

-Possible config and build (on linux, with CUDA):
+Possible config and build on linux, with CUDA:

 ```
 git clone https://gitlab.com/agravgaard/cbctrecon.git